NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     c.
 It will be difficult to manage Group Policy because you won’t be able to make effective use of Group Policy inheritance.

-    d.
-It will be difficult to delegate Group Policy because you won’t be able to make effective use of Group Policy inheritance.
+    d.  ***It will be difficult to delegate Group Policy because you won’t be able to make effective use of Group Policy inheritance***.

 2. You right-clicked an OU in the GPMC console tree that contains computers and then selected the Group Policy Update menu option from